typescene/typescene/README.md

 # Typescene
 Typescene is a strongly typed GUI toolkit for Web applications written in TypeScript.

-## Documentation

-The documentation for Typescene is available over at [`typescene.github.io/typescene`](https://typescene.github.io/typescene).
+Learn more about Typescene at [typescene.org](http://typescene.org), and follow [@typescene](https://twitter.com/typescene) on twitter.

+The docs are hosted on [typescene.github.io/typescene](https://typescene.github.io/typescene).

 ## Installation

+To begin using Typescene in your projects, you will need Node.js and npm.
+The use of TypeScript is optional, but highly recommended.

-The Typescene toolkit is available from NPM, at [@typescene/typescene](https://www.npmjs.com/package/@typescene/typescene).
+The Typescene toolkit is available from npm: [@typescene/typescene](https://www.npmjs.com/package/@typescene/typescene).

 Example commands to set up a new project with TypeScript and Webpack: